jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 Started in 2004 by Igor Sysoev, this product came out of a Russian company who found their unique webserving needs couldn't be met by Apache.
 It is licensed under the [2 Clause BSD license](https://en.wikipedia.org/wiki/Simplified_BSD_License "2 Clause BSD").
 Apache had a memory model that was created when serving webpages in the the mid-1990s, and the nature of the web, including serving more dynamically generated pages, and information from multiple streams pushed Apache to the edge of its capability.
 Nginx was developed to overcome these limitiations and solve the [C10K problem](https://en.wikipedia.org/wiki/C10k_problem "C10K").
 Nginx has the ability to do load-balancing and reverse-proxying natively.
 Nginx achieves its speed increase by sacrificing the flexibility that Apache has.

-> install instructions here

-Centos and Fedora will need the epel-release package first yum install epel-release
+> Centos and Fedora will need to add the ```epel-release``` package first, ```sudo yum install epel-release``` or ```sudo dnf install epel-release```.
+For Ubuntu use ```apt-get```.

+For instructions on configuring and installing the php library for nginx, [https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04 "Digitla Ocean 18.04 nginx php").

 ### OpenBSD httpd process

 The OpenBSD project which values security and home grown solutions over pure availability.
-Instead of trusting others code, the OpenBSD project built and maintain their own webserver (ported to other BSD?)
-Justification:
+Instead of trusting others code, the OpenBSD project built and maintain [their own webserver](https://bsd.plumbing/about.html#features "OpenBSD httpd").
-Read up from the OpenBSD docs

 ## Database and NoSQL

 Databases come in two types: **Relational databases** and **Non-relational databases (NoSQL)**.
 The relational database structure uses a query language called SQL [link here]  -- *Structured Query Language* which allows you to make queries on structured data.
 Structured data assumes that data is stored in typed fields such as integer, varchar, decimal, datetime, and so forth.
 These structured rows and columns are then stored in a table and accesed via the SQL syntax either via the command line or integrated into a programming language.

 >  SQL example - ```SELECT answers FROM finalexam``` or ```SELECT * FROM EMPLOYEES WHERE ID=6000```

->  Python select star example:

 ### Mysql and MariaDB